munificent/craftinginterpreters/book/parsing-expressions.md

 using complex parser generator tools like Yacc, Bison or ANTLR.
 All you need is straightforward hand-written code.
 Don't be fooled by its simplicity, though.
 Recursive descent parsers are fast, robust, and can support sophisticated error-handling.
-In fact, GCC, V8 (The JavaScript VM in Chrome), Roslyn (the C# compiler written in C#) and many other heavyweight production language implementations use recursive descent.
+In fact, GCC, V8 (the JavaScript VM in Chrome), Roslyn (the C# compiler written in C#) and many other heavyweight production language implementations use recursive descent.
 It kicks ass.